richyrichhh/stockx-clone/README.md

 + Builds portfolio of shoes, tracking changes in their market values.
 + Shoes can be added to a watchlist.
 + Easily buy and sell shoes.
-+ Read news articles on publicly traded companies

 ### Technologies

 + Ruby on Rails backend
-+ React/Redux frontend
++ React.js frontend
-+ CanvasJS API
++ Canvas.JS API
 + Object Oriented Programming
-+ SASS?
 + CSS
++ PostgreSQL database

 ## Demos